-This management information circular and proxy statement (this "Information Circular") is being furnished by the management of Niko Resources Ltd. ("Niko" or the "Corporation") in connection with the solicitation of proxies by management of the Corporation for use at the annual meeting (the "Meeting") of holders (the "Shareholders") of common shares ("Common Shares") in the capital of the Corporation to be held in the McMurray Room at the Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta, at 3:00 p.m.
-(Calgary time) on September 6, 2012, and any adjournments thereof, for the purposes set forth in the Notice of Meeting accompanying this Information Circular (the "Notice").
-The information contained in this Information Circular is given as of July 31, 2012 except where otherwise indicated.
+This management information circular and proxy statement (the "Information Circular") is being furnished by the management of Niko Resources Ltd. ("Niko" or the "Corporation") in connection with the solicitation of proxies by management of the Corporation for use at the annual and special meeting (the "Meeting") of holders (the "Shareholders") of common shares ("Common Shares") in the capital of the Corporation to be held in the McMurray Room at the Petroleum Club, $319 - 5^{th}$ Avenue S.W., Calgary, Alberta, at 3:00 p.m.
+(Calgary time) on September 12, 2013, and any adjournments thereof, for the purposes set forth in the Notice of Meeting accompanying this Information Circular (the "Notice").
+The information contained in this Information Circular is given as of August 13, 2013 except where otherwise indicated.